Vivojay/mariana-music-player/README.md

 queue item.
 They never interrupt the active item.
 Mariana has no SoundCloud catalog-search command, so `queue sc` and `/scq` are intentionally unavailable;
 known public SoundCloud URLs can still use `/ml` or `download-ml`.

+Commands that protect a destructive or persistent action accept one scoped confirmation token: `y`, `yes`, or `--yes`.
+Bare `y`/`yes` must be the final, unambiguous argument.
+For a playlist, album, or indexed path literally named `y` or `yes`, keep the value as the positional argument and use `--yes` to bypass the prompt.
+Search and selection commands never consume these tokens globally.

 Omit the URL from `download-yv` or `download-ya` to download the active YouTube item.
 After confirmation, the download runs in the current Mariana